 Statistical modelling is of key importance in flood engineering.
 In particular, the construction of ombrian curves is the most common task related to the probabilistic description of extreme rainfall.
-For many decades, the Gumbel distribution (EV1) was the
+For many decades, the Gumbel distribution (EV1) was the prevailing model of extreme rainfall; a major reason for this is its computational simplicity: EV1 is one of very few statistical models with analytical expressions of both the distribution function and its parameters.

-Many researchers have criticized this distribution, on theoretical and on empirical 5 grounds.
-In particular, Koutsoyiannis and Baloutsos (2000), Koutsoyiannis (2004a, b) and Papalexiou and Koutsoyiannis (2012), comparing actual and asymptotic extreme value distributions, found that the Extreme Value type II distribution gives, by far, the most consistent representation of rainfall maxima.
-By investigating large rainfall samples worldwide, they also proved that the Gumbel distribution may significantly under-10 estimate the largest extreme rainfall amounts, although its performance is satisfactory for return periods less than 50 yr.
+Many researchers have criticized this distribution, on theoretical and on empirical grounds.
+In particular, Koutsoyiannis and Baloutsos (2000), Koutsoyiannis (2004a, b) and Papalexiou and Koutsoyiannis (2012), comparing actual and asymptotic extreme value distributions, found that the extreme value type II distribution gives, by far, the most consistent representation of rainfall maxima.
+By investigating large rainfall samples worldwide, they also proved that the Gumbel distribution may significantly underestimate the largest extreme rainfall amounts, although its performance is satisfactory for return periods less than 50 years.